-ITS.MARC is TLC's online copy cataloging resource of over 41 million records.
+ITS.MARC is TLC's online copy cataloging resource of nearly 60 million records.
 It delivers two kinds of MARC records: bibliographic and authority.
 Generally, however, most people think of ITS.MARC as a source of bibliographic data.
 TLC therefore refers to the authority component as TLC Authorities.

 Getting ITS.MARC Data